Bachunter/Litecraft/README.md

-# modpack_NG
+# Litecraft
-Модпак для версии 1.12.2 вдохновлённый сборкой FTB Infinity Evolved
+Modpack for 1.12.2 version of minecraft